“Contemporary luxury meets old-world glamour at this grand hotel on the historic island of Spetses, only 2 hours from Athens”

 - Explore the charming, car-free island of Hydra, a short hydrofoil hop across the Saronic Gulf

 Activities on site or nearby include:

 - Boat trips

 Children of all ages are welcome and families often stay, especially in summer.

-If you can afford it, opt for a Family Suite with interconnecting and a separate living area with a sofabed.
+If you can afford it, opt for one of the suites.
 Otherwise a Superior Garden View room is fine, especially if you just have 1 child (or 1 child and 1 baby).

 Babysitters are available on request.